 Additional Child Care Subsidy (ACCS)

 Meerilinga can only make application for ACCS (Child Wellbeing) where an enrolled child is identified as at risk of abuse or neglect.
 Applications for all other types of ACCS (Temporary Financial Hardship, Grandparent or Transition to Work) must be made directly to Centrelink by the parent or legal guardian of the child.

 Payment of Fees

 Fees are paid on Friday each week by direct debit from your nominated account.
-Child Care EasyPay is our provider for processing child care fees payments and you will receive a Direct Debit Request and Service Agreement form to complete.
+Child Care EasyPay is our provider for processing child care fees payments and you will receive a Direct Debit Request.

 The administration fee will be deducted upon acceptance of enrolment or re-enrolment, once per calendar for your family.

 Fees are payable for the agreed routine daily sessions of enrolment, this includes where absences are taken, such as public holidays, illness, vacations and in school holidays.
-Fees will not be charged for annual scheduled closure for four (4) weeks over Christmas and New Year period, and one day nominated for planning.
+Fees will not be charged for annual scheduled closure over Christmas/New Year period and mid year break, and one day nominated for planning.
 You will be provided a dated statement each week via email, unless otherwise agreed.
 The statement outlines CCS (if approved), fees you’ve paid and any amount owing.

 A dishonour fee for failed direct debit transactions will apply from Child Care EasyPay.

-If your account falls into arrears, we will contact you to discuss collection of the outstanding amount.
-You may be at risk losing your child’s position in the program however families experiencing financial difficulties may be entitled to additional fee assistance, please discuss this process with our Finance Department or your service Director.
+If your account falls into arrears, finance department will contact you to discuss collection of the outstanding amount, however families experiencing financial difficulties may be entitled to additional fee assistance, please discuss this with our Finance Department.